-Austrian psychoanalyst, Melanie Klein, reached academic fame in the early 20th century for her work on psychoanalytic child psychology.
-Klein’s ideas included a strong belief in the therapeutic effects of child play; she proposed that play gave children the opportunity to express their experiences and feelings.
+Austrian psychoanalyst Melanie Klein reached academic fame in the early 20th century for her work on psychoanalytic child psychology.
+Klein’s ideas included a strong belief in the therapeutic effects of child play – she proposed that play gave children the chance to express their experiences and feelings.

 Best known for her work on neurosis and feminine psychology, Karen Horney was educated at the University of Freiburg, University of Göttingen and the University of Berlin.